StaafLab/TMArQ/README.md

-# Tissue mircoarray MArker Quantification (TMArQ)
+# TMArQ

 ## About

-This is a pipeline for quantification of antibody staining in TMA cores.
+TMArQ, Tissue mircoarray MArker Quantification is a pipeline for automated quantification of antibody staining in TMA cores.
 TMArQ works as follows:

 1) Detection of region of interest (ROI) using Hough circle detection.